 - Switzerland: data on motorways cover 4- to 7-lane highways.

-The Nomenclature of Territorial Units for Statistics (NUTS) was established by Eurostat more than 30 years ago in order to provide a single uniform breakdown of territorial units for the production of regional statistics for the European Union.
-From 1 May 2004, the regions in the 10 new Member States were added and from 1 January 2007 the regions of Bulgaria and Romania.
-Certain smaller Member States are not sub-divided in NUTS regions.
-This is the case for Estonia (EE), Cyprus (CY), Latvia (LV), Lithuania (LT), Luxembourg (LU) and Malta (MT).
+The Nomenclature of Territorial Units for Statistics (NUTS) was established by Eurostat around 50 years ago in order to provide a single uniform breakdown of territorial units for the production of regional statistics for the Community.
+It has been and is updated when needed.
+Five smaller Member States (Estonia, Cyprus, Latvia, Luxembourg and Malta) are not sub-divided in NUTS regions.

 Efficient transport services and infrastructure are vital to exploiting the economic strengths of all regions of the European Union, to supporting the internal market and growth, and enabling economic and social cohesion.
 They also influence trade competitiveness, as the availability, price, and quality of transport services have strong implications on production processes and the choice of trading partners.

-Building missing links at borders between EU countries and along key European routes, removing bottlenecks or interconnecting transport modes in terminals is vital for the Single Market and for connecting Europe with external markets and trade partners.
+Building missing links at borders between EU countries and along key European routes, as well as removing bottlenecks or interconnecting transport modes in terminals, is vital for the Single Market and for connecting Europe with external markets and trade partners.
 The smooth functioning of the European network requires integration and interconnection of all modes of transport.

-The adaptation of infrastructure to new mobility patterns and the deployment of infrastructure for clean, alternative fuels, pose additional challenges that require new investments and a different approach to the design of networks.
+The adaptation of infrastructure to new mobility patterns and the deployment of infrastructure for clean, alternative energy sources, pose additional challenges that require new investments and a different approach to the design of networks.